SpiceJet MD booked for defrauding businessman

 In his complaint, the complainant has alleged that Mr. Singh delivered a fake depository instruction slip of shares worth ₹10 lakh for services provided to him

-The Managing Director of SpiceJet airline, Ajay Singh, was booked in Gurugram for duping a businessman worth crores of rupees on the pretext of allotting him company shares, police said on Monday.
+The Managing Director of SpiceJet airline, Ajay Singh, was booked in Gurugram for duping a businessman on the pretext of allotting him company shares, police said on Monday.

 The complainant has claimed that Mr. Singh has defrauded others in a similar manner.